Annual influenza vaccination is the most important measure in preventing influenza and its complications.

 Further information on influenza vaccination for people aged 65 years and older can be found in the Australian Immunisation Handbook

 Pneumovax 23 (65 years and over) and Zostavax (70-79 years of age) vaccines should also be offered to eligible people at the time of their influenza vaccination.
+In people who are immunocompromised due to a medical condition or medical treatment, consider the safety of giving zoster vaccine on a case-by-case basis.
+More information about Zoster (herpes zoster).

 All Aboriginal and Torres Strait Islander people aged 6 months and over